hljodbokasafnid/Ascanius/README.md

 - Make sure to have [nodejs](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) installed
 - Run "npm install" to install all the required dependencies
 - Start the server with "npm start"
-- Server should now be running on http://localhost:5000
+- Server should now be running on http://localhost:5000 / 5500 (dev)

 ### Syncing Audio
 - Upload mp3 files, ncc.html and the book.html to the server